enpc-seregina/project_abms/README.md

-# project_abms
-Template repository - mini project - Agent-Based Modeling and Simulation (ABMS) of Mobility and Transportation.
+# Template repository - mini project - Agent-Based Modeling and Simulation (ABMS) of Mobility and Transportation.

 This template is the basis for the mini-project as a part of the ABMS of Mobility and Transportation course.